adamsilver/fdpb/03-book-a-flight.md

 | <kbd>Tab</kbd> | The menu is hidden. |
 | <kbd>Escape</kbd> | The menu is hidden and focus is set to the text box. |
 | A character | Focus is set to the text box so users can continue typing. |

+#### The iOS 10 Problem

+There's a rather strange and signicant bug in iOS 10.
+When the user focuses the text box, the on-screen keyboard appears for users to type characters and make suggestions appear.
+Some users will naturally hide the keyboard before interacting with the suggestions menu.
+However, in iOS 10, hiding the keyboard incorrectly triggers the blur event.

 #### The Filter Function